Skip to main content

 %RUNDATE MATCHSINCEPREVIOUS

-- Iteratively match each date between the previous system date and the current system date for all %RUNDATE commands
+Iteratively matches each date between the previous system date and the current system date for all %RUNDATE commands.

-- Run on any day that does match the specified day
+Runs on any day that matches the specified day.

 %RUNDATE MATCHDATE(mm,dd,yyyy)